 This is a great way to get some extra nutrients and fiber, and it’s also fun to use up something that would otherwise be considered garbage.

-You may have already heard of roasting pumpkin seeds in the fall, but the same technique works very well for other kinds of squash, too.
+You may have heard of roasting pumpkin seeds in the fall, but the same technique works very well for other kinds of squash, too.

 No matter what type of squash you have, there are endless ways to prepare it.